username1001/distraction-blocker/README.md

 It serves as a reminder to continue working on things.
 And it also makes you mindful of the impulsive Facebook checking! :o

-Update: Making use of local storage, a user will be able to view how many times they tried accessing Facebook(note: this is a 'todo', and has not yet been added)
+<strong>Update</strong>: Making use of local storage, a user will be able to view how many times they tried accessing Facebook(note: this is a 'todo', and has not yet been added)

-Update #2: Added a toggle button to the extension, which will be used to enable/disable the script(i.e. the alert box.)
+<strong>Update #2</strong>: Added a toggle button to the extension, which will be used to enable/disable the script(i.e. the alert box.)